 Reflection is also possible in one other scenario, even if the surface is not reflective.

 Refraction is the bending of light in a particular medium due to the speed of light in that medium.
 The speed of light in any medium can be given by

 Here n is the refractive index of that medium.
 When a ray of light is incident at the interface of two media with different refractive indices, it will bend either towards or away from the normal depending on the refractive indices of the media.

 According to Snell’s law, refraction can be represented as

 For , is always greater than .
 Or to put it in different words, light moving from a medium of high refractive index (glass) to a medium of lower refractive index (air) will move away from the normal.

-We made this video to elaborate on Geometric Optics and refraction and explained them using three of the most common applications of refraction that we witness in our daily lives.
+We made this video to elaborate on Geometric Optics and refraction and explained the concepts using three of the most common applications of refraction that we witness in our daily lives.
 Check it out!

-When the angle of refraction is 90 degree to the normal the refracted ray is parallel to the interface between the two media.
+When the angle of refraction is 90 degrees to the normal, the refracted ray is parallel to the interface between the two media.
 In this case, the incident angle is called the critical angle.
 You can calculate the critical angle using the following formula

 It is important to know about this property because reflection is also possible even if the surfaces are not reflective.
 If the angle of incidence is greater than the critical angle for a given setting, the resulting type of reflection is called Total Internal Reflection, and it is the basis of Optical Fiber Communication.